-In 2019, we supported a capital project which enabled a new STEM building to be built at the Academy.
-Students and staff are using the building for the expanding programme of extra-curricular STEM activities, including the robotics league which supports juniors schools in the local area and beyond.
-We are delighted that students from our other flagship, Cubitt Town Junior School take part in the robotics league competition at Greig City Academy.
+In 2019, we supported a capital project which enabled a new STEM Centre to be built at the Academy.
+The building is used to facilitate the expanding programme of extra-curricular STEM activities, including the robotics league which supports junior schools in the local area and beyond.

 Our support to The Halley Academy, a secondary and sixth form academy, began in 2016.
 Formerly Corelli College, the school was officially renamed the The Halley Academy in March 2018 and became part of the Leigh Academies Trust (LAT).
 We have worked closely with the Academy and the Trust to develop a programme of non-financial giving which is expanding rapidly.
 Summer 2022 saw the culmination of our joint investment with the Leigh Academy Trust to create the Tallow Chandlers’ Engineering and Design Centre at the school, which was officially opened by the Master, Mr Peter Cazalet, on 6th July 2022.